Wine Nutrition Facts (Infographic)

 - Vitamin B2

-- 3% –Bone strength, regulate hormones, aid in digestion.
+- 3% – Strengthens bones, regulates hormones, and aids in digestion.

 In early February 2013, the health minister of UK announced that there is new discussion of the “possible inclusion of calorie content on labels” on alcoholic beverages.
-The hope is to better educate consumers to the affects of what they’re drinking and reduce over-drinking.
 Allergy statements, such as sulfites, currently must be mentioned on most wine labels around the world.